GustavPersson/datepicker-react/README.md

 When that is done, the calendar will draw the number of requested months vertically, but there will be duplicate days and weeks when the months change, because I didn't change that draw logic from react-day-picker yet.

+# Running
+To start, just clone, run `npm install` and `npm start`, then navigate to http://localhost:3030.